federico-barbieri/EDC-Real-Estate-Case/explanation.md

-#introduction
+# Introduction

-The flow begins with a form(<firstForm />) that sellers can fill out with the zipcode, size of the property, the price they want for it, and the type of estate it is.
+The flow begins with a form that sellers can fill out with the zipcode, size of the property, the price they want for it, and the type of estate it is.

 Once they fill it out, they are redirected to a new page(/buyers) where they will see a list